tremho/odp-documentation/guide_book/src/why/why.md

 The Open Device Partnership offers an alternative and a way forward to a more sustainable future that, while still built upon the proven paradigms of the past, boldly rejects the patterns that are known to be costly and ineffective in favor of future-ready, portable, sustainable, and expandable alternatives.

-Key to this is the adoption of the programming language Rust as the successor to C. This immediately brings confidence that the code will not be susceptible to programming-error related vulnerabilities that may lead to either costly performance behaviors or be maliciously exploited by opportunistic bad actors.
-Furthermore, it provides the confidence that code from outside of one's immediate provenance of control may be audited and trusted and ready to join into a firmware construction built upon industry standards.
+Key to this is the adoption of the programming language Rust as the successor to C. This immediately brings greater confidence that the code will not be susceptible to programming-error related vulnerabilities that may lead to either costly performance behaviors or be maliciously exploited by opportunistic bad actors.
+Code may be marked `unsafe` to allow certain difficult-to-static-analyze behaviors that can be asserted to be risk-free, so potentially dangerous area must be carefully justified.
+Furthermore, the patterns adopted by ODP provides the confidence that code from outside of one's immediate provenance of control may be audited and trusted and ready to join into a firmware construction built upon industry standards.

 In the pages ahead, we'll look a little more closely at the advantages of ODP one at a time.